ALbert-Sezkir/Weather-APP/README.md

 4. Running the Application
-To start the development server, run: npm run dev
+To start the development server, run: npm run

-5.To use the OpenWeatherMap API, you will need an API key.
+5. To use the OpenWeatherMap API, you will need an API key.
 Follow these steps to obtain one:
 Sign up at OpenWeatherMap.
 Add your API key to your environment variables.
 Create a .env.local file in the root of your project and add the following line:
 NEXT_PUBLIC_API_KEY=your_api_key_here